LI beach ranked among top in U.S.

 “It’s very clean like many Hamptons beaches,” Leatherman said.
 “I’ve even seen famous people like Christie Brinkley picking up litter on the beach in Amagansett.”

-Leatherman said Coopers and East Hampton Main Beach have the largest parking lots of the Hamptons beaches but he would suggest biking it to both beaches to enjoy the scenery, including the mansions that can be seen along the route.
+Leatherman said Coopers and East Hampton Main Beach have the largest parking lots of the Hamptons beaches, but he would suggest biking to both beaches to enjoy the scenery, including the mansions that can be seen along the route.

 “Bring a bicycle, you’ll enjoy the ride,” Leatherman said.